alchemydc/musemeter/memory-bank/progress.md

 # Progress

 ## What Works
+- An API proxy server implemented in node/express to prevent API keys from ending up in client side code
-- Pulling events for a hardcoded region and radius from ticketmaster API
+- Pulling events for a hardcoded region and radius from ticketmaster API.
-- Rendering the events in a simple but styled UI
+- Rendering the events in a simple but styled UI.
+- Allowing user to add events of interest to Google Calendar.
+- Allowing the user to see more about an event of interest by linking them to a perplexity search.
 - Initialized the memory bank with core files.
 - Defined the project scope and goals in projectbrief.md.
 - Outlined the product vision and user experience in productContext.md.